ranbir-sachdev/DIY-RC-Car/procedure/step2.md

 -Plugged the DC motors as outputs on the l298n motor driver (OUT1-OUT4).
--Also hooked up the input wires on the l298n to the arduino digital pins so that I could control the motors.
--Removed the jumper caps on the ENA and ENB pins in order to control the speed of the motors.
+Also hooked up the input wires on the l298n to the arduino digital pins so that I could control the motors.
+Removed the jumper caps on the ENA and ENB pins in order to control the speed of the motors.
 Then connected those pins to the arduino digital pins for control.